-It's been 50 years since the very first Star Trek episode and since then, there have been an astonishing 701 episodes of the various series (and that's not counting the animated series, which ran for 22 instalments).
+It's been more than 50 years since the very first Star Trek episode.
+There have been an astonishing 701 episodes of the various series (and that's not counting the animated series, which ran for 22 instalments).
 Just let that number sink in for a moment...
 701. And there's more on the way with Bryan Fuller's Star Trek Discovery, which is set a decade before the first TV series!

-To celebrate Star Trek's 50th anniversary, I've ranked my favourite 20 episodes, aka the best ever episodes.
-It was a tough decision and sure there have been some stinkers, but most of Trek is very good and I decided to include stories from each of the shows (rather than just concentrate on Original or Next Gen).
+As a tribute to this amazing show I've ranked my favourite 20 episodes, aka the best ever episodes.
+It was a tough decision and sure there have been some stinkers, but most of Trek is excellent and I decided to include stories from each of the shows (rather than just concentrate on Original or Next Gen).
 No doubt there will be lots of disagreement about which episodes did and didn't make it in, so let me know your favourites in the comments below.

 20. "Family", The Next Generation